eolocon/qkd_project/README.md

 **TIP**: if you need to install a specific python version
 and you don't want to take the chance of breaking your system installation,
 try using **pyenv** (https://github.com/pyenv/pyenv)
-**TIP**: it's a good practice to use a virtual environment to install new python packages;
+**TIP**: it's a good practice to use a virtual environment to install
+python packages for a specific use (for example, a new project);
 this way differents virtual environment are indepentent from each other;
 try using the pyenv plug-in for virtual environment management, **pyenv-virtualenv** (https://github.com/pyenv/pyenv-virtualenv)